AminuKano/Network-Security-/Creating a Rogue Wi-Fi Access Point/README.md

 * Finally, set the filters to deny mode and finish the setup.
 Setting the filters to deny will ensure that no devices are blacklisted from this network.
 You should be able to login into your dashboard with the previously entered details.

 ![](https://github.com/CS-Outreach-Session/Network-Security-/blob/main/images/WiFi_Pineapple_8.PNG)

+* Finally, try connecting to the network that you set up, using a different device (phone/computer, anything with wireless connectivity).
+Check in the Clients tab to see if your device has made a successful connection.

+* If you have difficulties of connecting your device you may follow the above steps or call the attention of the sessions' facilitator.

+## Connecting to the Internet

+* By now you should now be able to connect to your new network, but without any internet access.
+That is because we have not yet set up the WiFi client mode.
+To do so,go to the networking settings, and locate the WiFi client tab.